 Montserrat is a UK Overseas Territory in the Eastern Caribbean.
 It has a Governor, who is appointed by the UK Foreign and Commonwealth Office, and a locally elected legislature (Donovan et al., 2013; Donovan and Oppenheimer, 2014).
 While the transboundary impacts of the eruption of the Soufrière Hills Volcano were relatively minor in terms of ashfall in neighbouring islands, it is a transboundary eruption because of the colonial context: it crossed cultures in the process of governance, and crossed functional boundaries within government.
 The government of the UK, with ultimate responsibility for the safety of the islanders, has a very different approach and culture to both the local government of Montserrat and to the residents of the island.

 Pre-eruptions: The UK government had made no plans to manage an eruption, although the volcano was monitored.
 At the start of the eruption, there was no volcano observatory on the island.
 Monitoring data were collected regularly by the Seismic Research Unit (SRU) in Trinidad.
 In 1995, the Montserrat Volcano Observatory (MVO) was established, and ratified by government Act in 1999 (Aspinall et al., 2002).
-From 1996 to 2008, it was managed by the British Geological Survey (International), and subsequently by the Seismic Research Centre (formerly SRU) in collaboration with the Institut du Physique du Globe du Paris (IPGP) until 2013, and then by SRC alone.
+From 1996 to 2008, it was managed by the British Geological Survey (International), and subsequently by the Seismic Research Centre (SRC, formerly SRU) in collaboration with the Institut du Physique du Globe du Paris (IPGP) until 2013, and then by SRC alone.
 During this time, the political structures for volcanic risk management changed as the island, and governments in Montserrat and the UK, adapted to the eruption (Donovan et al., 2013).

-During the eruptions: The eruptions of the Soufrière Hills Volcano on Montserrat began in 1995.
-There were a number of complexities that hindered effective management of this eruption from a political perspective.
+During the eruptions: The eruptions began in 1995.
+There were a number of complexities that hindered effective management of this eruption from a political perspective, described by interviewees from the policy side.
 First, there was a lack of clarity concerning responsibility for emergency response.
-This had been part of the Chief Minister’s Office in 1995, but was transferred to the Governor’s Office shortly after the onset of eruptive activity (Donovan et al., 2013; Donovan and Oppenheimer, 2014).
+This had been part of the Chief Minister’s (CM) Office in 1995, but was transferred to the Governor’s Office shortly after the onset of eruptive activity (Donovan et al., 2013; Donovan and Oppenheimer, 2014).
 While the CM had responsibility for most internal affairs, the Governor was personally responsible, to the UK government, for the safety of people on the island.
 The capital city, Plymouth, was located on the slopes of the volcano within a few kilometres of the active crater, and was ultimately destroyed as a consequence of the eruption (Kokelaar, 2002).